muneebmahmed/373-project/README.md

 The graphical interface will show the board in two dimensions, and will allow movement of pieces via point and click.

+Try running the CLIRunner to see our progress!

 ![Chess board](https://github.com/muneebmahmed/373-project/blob/master/images/Chess%20Board.png)